House Tour

 Home Office

 And the last stop on the main floor is the master bedroom suite.
-I chose a very soft and muted purple for the walls which I love:
+I chose a very soft and muted purple for the walls which I loved:

 Master Bedroom progress